Organizing for Sleep

 Just because we're not asleep doesn't mean our bodies and brains can't rest.

-Worrying about not sleeping doesn't make us sleep and it often keeps sleep at bay, so why do it?
+Worrying about not sleeping doesn't make us sleep and it often keeps sleep at bay, so why worry?
 It came as a surprise to me when I realized it was an option to not freak out.

 I used to lay in bed with building anxiety as minutes turned to hours.
 "I need to sleep!
 I have so much to do tomorrow!
-How am I going to get by without enough sleep?
-This sucks!
-This is so unfair!
-I have SO MUCH to do and now I'm going to be tired!"
+How am I going to get by without enough sleep?!"

-Now as soon as I feel the old dread coming on and hear thoughts wandering in, I get important thoughts out of my head (see #2) and do something to distract my mind (see #7).
+Now, as soon as I feel the old dread coming on and hear anxious thoughts wandering in, I get important thoughts out of my head (see #2) and do something to distract my mind (see #7), and sometimes I go to my other bed.
+I DO NOT sit and stew.

 Write down important things needing to be done the next day.

 When I'm laying in bed and think "Omg I HAVE to do that tomorrow!" and my brain starts spinning, I immediately write down the thought.
-I use a small stack of sticky notes so it's heavy enough to reach the floor...because I throw it to the end of my bed.
-In the dark.
-Yes, I'm a little nutty.
-But it helps!
+I have a small stack of sticky notes so it's heavy enough to reach the floor - I throw it to the end of my bed in the dark.
+It helps!

 The Sleep Foundation says,